Director of Strategic Initiatives and Programs

 Sloan Edemann is driven by a deep commitment to North Carolina and the people who call it home.
 She is energized by helping communities thrive, connecting people and ideas, and creating the conditions for others to succeed.
 She is a proud member of the Lumbee Tribe and a product of Iredell-Statesville public schools.

-As the Fletcher Executive Fellow, Sloan leads research efforts and supports grants strategy, community engagement, and the Fletcher Fellowship program.
-She especially loves the relational side of the work, connecting with nonprofit leaders, learning alongside peers, and strengthening networks that benefit North Carolina communities.
-Outside the office, Sloan can be found running, singing, or lost in a new book.
-She lives in Raleigh with her partner and their cat, Tchaikovsky.
+At AJF, Sloan leads strategic initiatives and programs, supporting grants strategy, community engagement, and the Foundation's Fellowship program.
+As a previous Fletcher Fellow from 2023 to 2026, she champions early-career exposure to philanthropy and the nonprofit sector.
+Outside of the office, Sloan can be found running, singing, or lost in a new book.
+She lives in Raleigh with her partner and their cats.